Jetsun Pema: Royal wedding

 On 20 May 2011, during the opening of the Parliament's seventh session, the king announced their engagement, saying "As King, it is now time for me to marry.
 After much thought I have decided that the wedding shall be later this year."

 Describing Jetsun Pema, he said "Now, many will have their own idea of what a Queen should be like—that she should be uniquely beautiful, intelligent and graceful.
 I think with experience and time, one can grow into a dynamic person in any walk of life with the right effort.
 For the Queen, what is most important is that at all times, as an individual she must be a good human being, and as Queen, she must be unwavering in her commitment to serve the People and Country.
 As my queen, I have found such a person and her name is Jetsun Pema.
 While she is young, she is warm and kind in heart and character.
 These qualities together with the wisdom that will come with age and experience will make her a great servant to the nation."

-The couple married on 13 October 2011, at Punakha Dzong.
+The couple got married on 13 October 2011, at Punakha Dzong.
 The ceremony was held in Punakha, followed by a public celebration in Thimphu and Paro.
 During the ceremony, the King bestowed the Crown of the Druk Gyaltsuen on her, formally proclaiming her the Queen of the Kingdom of Bhutan.

 The wedding was held in traditional style with the "blessings of the guardian deities."
 Although Bhutan allows polygamy, the king said that he would never marry another woman.
 For their wedding, the Netherlands sent the royal couple tulips and named one "Queen of Bhutan" after her.